 Summary: I initially set off with the idea of applying to about 5-6 schools, but once I realized that application fees were around $100 each, I backed off fast.
 And then when I found TheGradCafe things just got worse.
 I saw the pure competitive nature of getting into on of the top 10 MPA schools and just gave up.
 I had a strong GPA and undergraduate background, but no policy work experience.
-So with that thinking, I settled onto two schools.
+So with that thinking, I set

 This post is going to be as much for me as it is for anyone who read this.
 I'm getting so close to the final decision point: And.
 I. Am.
 Going.
 Insane.

 I have officially been accepted for the Masters in Asian Studies at Seton Hall University - one of the two schools I've applied for.
 They have rolling admission which is why I found out so early.
 I was probably one of the first people to apply - if not the first, as I got my application in as soo

 UBC has everything submitted, but their website says I am missing a few things.
 Its lying though.
 At least I think it is haha.

 Seton Hall has ALMOSt everything completed.
 One of my professors didn't submit his Letter of Rec to this school.
 Why JUST this school I have no idea.
 Maybe beacuse it was burried in his inbox?
 I sent him another request.
 Once he does that, SHU should be finished!

 I'm currently finishing up my last semester here at T

 Greetings from rainy and cold Tokyo~